-To fulfill its daily cash needs, a business should set-up a petty cash system.
-Generally this is done by allocating a certain fixed amount of cash to petty cash fund which is then used for cash expenses.
+To fulfill their daily cash needs, small businesses should set up a petty cash system.
+Generally, this is done by allocating a certain fixed amount of cash to a petty cash fund which is then used for cash expenses or purchases based on receipts from employees.

 Whenever possible, a business organization should try to make a majority of financial transactions through banks and other electronic payment sources, because it provides a record of financial history and chances of error and fraud are reduced.
-Doing this for every transaction is not possible and businesses will need cash for small bills.
-Paying for office air fresheners, a bag of sugar for pantry or a change of company vehicle’s air filter at a garage are all instances where writing a check may not be an ideal situation and the company would need to use cash.
+Doing this for every transaction is not possible and businesses will need cash for small bills and petty cash reimbursements.
+Paying for office air fresheners, a bag of sugar for pantry or a change of company vehicle’s air filter at a garage are all instances where writing a check may not be an ideal situation and the company would need to use small amounts of cash.

 How much should be in the petty cash fund?